nodejs/node/doc/api/n-api.md

 In some cases an addon will need to be able to create and reference objects with a lifespan longer than that of a single native method invocation.
-For example, if you want to create a constructor and later use that constructor in a request to creates instances, you will need to be able to reference the constructor object across many different instance creation requests.
+For example, to create a constructor and later use that constructor in a request to creates instances, it must be possible to reference the constructor object across many different instance creation requests.
 This would not be possible with a normal handle returned as a `napi_value` as described in the earlier section.
 The lifespan of a normal handle is